Recognizing good work is a powerful, cost-effective method of improving organizational performance -- yet it is underused.

 Companies can't afford to wait around while Washington debates various plans to reduce healthcare costs.
 And they don't have to, according to two executives.
 Organizations have plenty of options at their disposal to stem rising costs and instill healthier employee lifestyles right now.

-Contrary to their every instinct, managers should actually encourage their workers to chit-chat, to gather around the water cooler -- even to gossip.
-An MIT researcher reveals why these guilty pleasures are, in fact, good for a company's productivity.
+Contrary to their every instinct, managers should actually encourage their workers to chit-chat, to gather around the water cooler.

 Two researchers say that your tribe is more important than anything else at work.
 Here’s how companies can harness the power of that insight to understand and influence team performance.